For the first page of this review of Disney’s All-Star Music Resort, click here.

 Starting outside the room itself, the corridors at Music are outside, and the corridors at Art of Animation are inside.
 This means heated and cooled, so in general that’s a plus for AofA.

-However, the design also means that any corridor at Art has twice as much traffic as at Music (because there are half as many of them…), and there’s more reason for people to use them (since they are heated and cooled).
+However, the design also means that any corridor at Art of Animation has twice as much traffic as at Music (because there are half as many of them…), and there’s more reason for people to use them (since they are heated and cooled).

-This results in much more corridor noise at Art in general, and particularly on the first floor corridors that lead from the elevator bank to the direction of the main building, main pool, and bus stops.
+This results in much more corridor noise at Art of Animation in general, and particularly on the first floor corridors that lead from the elevator bank to the direction of the main building, main pool, and bus stops.

 Inside the rooms, Music has a larger and more livable living space than Art of Animation.